robstave/angular2-training/session-two/page1.md

-A Revealing Example (pulled from stack exchange)
+## A Revealing Example (pulled from stack exchange)

-Mozilla Developer Network gives an example where var does not work as intended.
+Here is a final example from Mozilla Developer Network that gives an example where var does not work as intended.

 ```typescript
 var a = [];